boshtannik/embedded-nano-mesh/README.md

 - Send message with ping flag, and receive message with pong flag set.
 - Transaction send and receive packet about transaction being finished.

+## Cross-platform compatibility
+The library runs natively on Arduino nano board and Linux.
+The communication is tested with Arduino nano board and Linux.

 ## Porting to other platforms
 This library is relatively easy to be ported to other platforms.
 To port this library to your platform - you just have to